 Opal sets into motion her most diabolical scheme yet, to frame Artemis and turn his closest friends against him.
 Only this time she has a new calculating partner who knows Artemis better than he knows himself.
-[Post TAC] https://www.fanfiction.net/s/8336552/1/Noble-Heart
+[An Artemis Fowl fanfiction, set after The Atlantic Complex.] https://www.fanfiction.net/s/8336552/1/Noble-Heart

 ...Shameless self-advertising, guys!
 C;

 (And if you're really bored: http://axxonu.deviantart.com/gallery/28912232/Artemis-Fowl

 AF fanart. ;J)